BenjiRyujin/cse15l-lab-reports/week1labreport.md

 In blue is all of the various student accounts held in the cs15sp23l directory on the remote computer. (`cd public`) leads us to change our directory to the "public" directory, which has files that can be seen with (`ls`).
 The (`cat`) command allows us to view the contents of specific files, in which we test out with (`cat README.instructor`), which carries the text in the image.

-To log out of the remote server, you can either type "exit" into your terminal or use the command "CTRL + D" on your keyboard.
+To log out of the remote server, you can either type (`exit`) into your terminal or use the command "CTRL + D" on your keyboard.